erajasekar/erajasekar.github.io/_posts/2014-12-10-great-american-teach-in-explaining-programming-kids.md

 Then I put together these slides:
 <iframe src="//www.slideshare.net/slideshow/embed_code/41810550?startSlide=1" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

-I wasn't sure which grade students I would be talking to, so as a backup I included additional slides with highlights from *The Five Elements of Effective Thinking* [Book](http://amzn.com/0691156662) and *How children succeed? article* I wrote [before]({% post_url 2014-10-30-how-children-succeed %}).
+I wasn't sure which grade students I will be talking to, so as a backup I included additional slides with highlights from *The Five Elements of Effective Thinking* [Book](http://amzn.com/0691156662) and *How children succeed? article* I wrote [previously]({% post_url 2014-10-30-how-children-succeed %}).
 I thought If I get to meet with older students, they might already know some stuff about programming, so I can glance through programming slides quickly and talk about these additional stuff.